bcgov/embc-ess/sql-scripts/readme.md

 They all follow a structure of having a variable at the top, which filters the target data.
 All are within a transaction with the default final statement set as `ROLLBACK` with `COMMIT TRANSACTION` commented out.
 Just a precaution and a quick way to test the script before executing permanently.

-<u>IMPORTANT NOTE: Backup up the target database first as a precaution</u>
+<u>IMPORTANT NOTE: Backup up the target database first as a precaution</u>, which you can read how to do at [Database-Backups](../documentation/Database-Backups.md)

 ### To Deactivate a Volunteer